Home » Tutorials » AWS Tutorials » AWS – Placement Groups

 • Instances with a tenancy of host cannot be launched in placement groups.

-Related: AWS - IAM Roles
+Related: AWS - Basic Architecture

 The following rules apply to cluster placement groups: